StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Q: Why are the DLCs so different?

-A: I felt that the mods made the DLCs better and more enjoyable while still not taking away anything from the vanilla aestithic.
+A: I felt that the mods made the DLCs better and more enjoyable while still not taking away anything from the vanilla aesthetic.

 Q: The intro of Fallout 3 is weird!